ioof-holdings/redux-dynostore/packages/redux-dynostore-react-redux-subspace/README.md

 _Note, this is a subset of [the `stateHandler` option of `dynamicReducers`](/packages/redux-dynostore-core#stateHandler)._

-By default, `subspaced` will use the `shallowStateHandler` exported from the core package.
+By default, `subspaced` will use the `defaultStateHandler` exported from the core package.